-From 70’s domestic terrorism to short stories about Canada, we take a look at our writers are reading this summer, and what they recommend you read, too.
+From 70’s domestic terrorism to short stories about Canada, we take a look at our writers’ summer reads 2015, and what they recommend you read, too.

 Go Set a Watchman by Harper Lee (Cerith Mathias)

 The most anticipated literary event of Summer 2015 comes on July 14th with the publication of Harper Lee’s second novel Go Set a Watchman.
 Hitting bookshelves exactly 55 years and 3 days after the publication of her first and, until now, only offering, Watchman promises a sequel, of sorts, to the enduring classic To Kill a Mockingbird.

 Written in the mid-1950s, Go Set a Watchman was the novel Lee originally submitted to publisher JB Lippincott.
 Her editor advised her to concentrate the story on the childhood scenes played out in the fictional town of Maycomb in the Depression-era Deep South, so Watchman was shelved in favour of what eventually became To Kill a Mockingbird.

 The original manuscript, presumed to be lost, re-surfaced last year, discovered by Lee’s solicitor Tonja Carter, who incidentally is related by marriage to Monroeville’s other famous child, Truman Capote.

 It is set some 20 years after Mockingbird, and focusses on an adult Scout, now living in New York and her struggles with issues both personal and political, involving her lawyer-hero father Atticus, society and the small Alabama town where she grew up.